-CD/DVD for tax products.
-You can order Publication 1796, IRS Tax Products CD/DVD, and obtain:
+DVD for tax products.
+You can order Publication 1796, IRS Tax Products DVD, and obtain:

-- · Current-year forms, instructions, and publications. - · Prior-year forms, instructions, and publications. - Bonus: Historical Tax Products DVD -Ships with the final release. - · Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - · Tax Topics from the IRS telephone response system.
+- Current-year forms, instructions, and publications. - · Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - Tax Topics from the IRS telephone response system. - Internal Revenue Code-Title 26 of the U.S. Code. - · Fill-in, print, and save features for most tax forms.

-- · Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - · The CD which is released twice during the year. - The first release will ship the beginning of January 2008. - The final release will ship the beginning of March 2008.
+- Internal Revenue Bulletins.

+- Toll-free and email technical support.

+- Two releases during the year.

+- The first release will ship the beginning of January 2009.

+- The final release will ship the beginning of March 2009.

-Purchase the CD/DVD from National Technical Information Service (NTIS) at www.irs.gov/ cdorders for \$35 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD/DVD for \$35 (plus a \$5 handling fee).
-Price is subject to change.
+Purchase the DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$30 (no handling fee) or call 1-877-233-6767 toll free to buy the DVD for \$30 (plus a \$6 handling fee).

-CD for small businesses.
-Publication 3207, The Small Business Resource Guide CD for 2007, is a must for every small business owner or any taxpayer about to start a business.
-This year's CD includes:
+Small Business Resource Guide 2009.
+This online guide is a must for every small business owner or any taxpayer about to start a business.
+This year's guide includes:

-- Helpful information, such as how to prepare a business plan, find financing for your business, and much more. - · All the business tax forms, instructions, and publications needed to successfully manage a business. - Tax law changes for 2007. - Tax Map: an electronic research tool and finding aid. - · Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" survey your opportunity to suggest changes for future editions. - A site map of the CD to help you navigate the pages of the CD with ease. - An interactive "Teens in Biz" module that gives practical tips for teens about starting their own business, creating a business plan, and filing taxes.
+- · Helpful information, such as how to prepare a business plan, find financing for your business, and much more. - All the business tax forms, instructions, and publications needed to successfully manage a business. - Tax law changes for 2009. - Tax Map: an electronic research tool and finding aid. - · Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" survey-your opportunity to suggest changes for future editions. - A site map of the guide to help you navigate the pages with ease. - · An interactive "Teens in Biz" module that gives practical tips for teens about starting their own business, creating a business plan, and filing taxes.